lucianpopescu688/Python-Projects/README.md

 # Python-Projects
-College assignments and projects in Python
+College assignments and projects in Python(each assignment is on its branch)